open205/toolkit-205/README.md

 **Disclaimer:** While this toolkit is developed in conjunction with the ASHRAE Standard 205 project committee, it is not an official ASHRAE product or a part of the standard.

-**Warning!**  As the proposed ASHRAE Standard 205P has no yet been published, the content in this repository is subject to change and should be considered unstable for application development.
+**Warning!**  As the proposed ASHRAE Standard 205P has not yet been published, the content in this repository is subject to change and should be considered unstable for application development.

 About ASHRAE 205
 ----------------